lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 [Minion Cards, sec.
 1.6.3](#163-minion-cards)), and following the same sequencing strictures of all effects (see
 [Sequencing, sec.
 1.6.1](#161-general)).

+Ⓡ Action Modifiers that can be played by minions other than the acting minion (`Hidden Lurker`, `Mask of a Thousand Faces`, superior `Cloak the Gathering`) can only be played by the controller of the acting minion.

+Ⓡ Action modifiers cannot be played by a vampire in torpor unless that vampire is the acting minion.

+Ⓡ Between the time the action card (including ally, equipment, retainer, and political action cards) is played and the action completely resolved, the action card is neither in play nor in the ash heap, it is in limbo.
+When the action is resolved, the card is burned or put in play, as appropriate.

 #### Summary of the Course of an Action